 9. Keep Track of Your Reputation

 All of the previous tips in this article would be useless if you weren’t proactive when it came to tracking feedback regarding your company.
-You would be shocked how quickly a hard-earned reputation can be destroyed simply by reacting too slowly to negative feedback.
+You would be shocked at how quickly a hard-earned reputation can be destroyed simply by reacting too slowly to negative feedback.

 In the face of silence from a brand, consumers can only assume that you have seen their feedback but decided it was not worth taking any action.